 Many researchers believe that steatocystoma multiplex is a variant form of a disorder called pachyonychia congenita, which can also result from mutations in the KRT17 gene.
 Like steatocystoma multiplex, pachyonychia congenita involves the growth of steatocystomas.
-Pachyonychia congenita is also associated with more severe skin and nail abnormalities not usually found in people with steatocystoma multiplex.
+Pachyonychia congenita is also associated with more severe nail abnormalities and a painful skin condition called palmoplantar keratoderma, which are not usually found in people with steatocystoma multiplex.

 In some cases, people with steatocystoma multiplex do not have an identified mutation in the KRT17 gene.
 The cause of the condition in these individuals is unknown.

 When steatocystoma multiplex is caused by mutations in the KRT17 gene, it is inherited in an autosomal dominant pattern.
 Autosomal dominant inheritance means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In most cases, an affected person inherits the condition from an affected parent.

 In people with steatocystoma multiplex who do not have identified KRT17 gene mutations, there is usually no family history of the disorder.